 Summer

 With the weather just right, it’s hard to beat anywhere in the Rockies during summertime.
 And Minturn is as charming and beautiful as they come.
-There’s just enough things to do to keep you coming back season and season.
+There are just enough things to do to keep you coming back season and season.
 There’s plenty of camping near Minturn and Vail, for both tents and RVs.

 Hiking

-For an easier hike, consider walking a portion of the Everkrisp Trail, a scenic trail connecting Minturn to Eagle-Vail.
+For an easier hike, consider walking a portion of the Everkrisp Trail, a scenic trail connecting Minturn to Eagle Vail.
 The entire route clocks in at just over four miles one-way.

 Finally, another option is to hike Minturn Mile, a famous “out-of-bounds” ski run that can be fun to walk when the snow melts.
 The route ends at the front door of the Minturn Saloon, so plan to stop for a well-deserved bite to eat after conquering the hike.